-To find out what work boots are best for your particular needs and jobs, pick a selection in the overview below that applies to your current situation.
+To find out what work boots are best for your particular needs and job, make a selection in the overview below .

 When working with concrete, it’s important to stay safe from falling objects and slipping.
 A non-slip sole with waterproofing features will provide stability and comfort when working with wet concrete while a steel toe cap and plate will protect from falling hard concrete.
 If you’re walking on concrete all day, it’s also good to get boots with ample padding and comfort features.

 The work environment of construction sites is riddled with hazards.
 Work boots should have durable toe caps and metatarsal guards to prevent crushing injuries.

 Boots should also be shock-resistant to avoid injuries from equipment and live electrical wiring.
 A puncture-resistant plate is also recommended to keep the bottom of the foot safe.